-In developed countries, the ageing population poses a challenge to the management of human resources in organizations (Yenilmez, 2015).
+In developed countries, the aging population poses a challenge to the management of human resources in organizations (Yenilmez, 2015).
 On the one hand, there are a growing number of workers who are aging at the same time as the rest of the population (Lytle et al., 2015).
-This collective must adapt to the demands of their jobs, taking into account the age-related physical and cognitive changes they are undergoing (Kagan and Meléndez-Torres, 2015; Mortensen et al., 2014), which are often accompanied by changes in emotion regulation (Scheibe and Zacher, 2013) and motivational orientations (Kanfer and Ackerman, 2004).
+This collective must adapt to the demands of their jobs, taking into account the age-related physical and cognitive changes they are undergoing (Mortensen et al., 2014; Kagan and Meléndez-Torres, 2015), which are often accompanied by changes in emotion regulation (Scheibe and Zacher, 2013) and motivational orientations (Kanfer and Ackerman, 2004).
 On another hand, organizations cannot allow themselves the luxury of losing these members, who accumulate a large amount of implicit knowledge and professional experience (Stoddart et al., 2014).
-Hence, both from the personal and organizational viewpoint, the study of adjustment to aging or of people's adaptation strategies to age-related physical and cognitive changes, and their relation to other psychosocial variables at work, deserves more detailed attention (Ekici, and Koydemir, 2016).
+Hence, both from the personal and organizational viewpoint, the study of adjustment to aging or of people's adaptation strategies to age-related physical and cognitive changes, and their relation to other psychosocial variables at work, deserves more detailed attention (Ekici and Koydemir, 2016).

 The approach of Selection, Optimization and Compensation (SOC) has been proposed as a mechanism of successful adjustment to aging (Baltes and Baltes, 1990).
 It consists of diverse strategies that promote a positive balance between age-related losses and gains.
 Older people could implement three types of strategies: selecting the aspects of their lives that are important to them, optimizing the resources and tools that help them gain achievements in the selected aspects, and, lastly, compensating for the losses in those aspects, adapting to vital and environmental changes.

 The recent meta-analysis on SOC strategies (Moghimi et al., 2017) briefly reported the evolution of the SOC strategies' assessment.
 Most organizational researchers relied on the original version of the Baltes et al. (1999) self- report questionnaire, and the short version (12 items) has been used most often.
-The instrument showed adequate psychometric properties (Zacher and Frese, 2011) and the meta-analysis conducted by Moghimi et al. (2017) summarized consistent relationships between SOC use and job performance measures (sample size-weighted r =.23for self-reported, r =.21for non- self-reported), based on 26 primary studies.
-Previous adaptation processes have been conducted in order to reduce the scale to nine items (Shang et al., 2015), or to adapt it to physically demanding work (Müller et al., 2012).
+The instrument showed adequate psychometric properties (Zacher and Frese, 2011) and the meta-analysis conducted by Moghimi et al. (2017) summarized consistent relationships between SOC use and job performance measures (sample size-weighted r = 0.23 for self-reported, r = 0.21 for non- self-reported), based on 26 primary studies.
+Previous adaptation processes have been conducted in order to reduce the scale to nine items (Shang et al., 2015), or to adapt it to physically demanding work (Müller and Weigl, 2017).
 Empirical findings showed satisfying psychometric properties and adequate correlations between the original scale and the adapted versions.
-Furthermore, as SOC is focused on subjective experiences regarding aging, also adaptation processes to different cultures showed adequate results, as Japan, China or Sweden (Chou and Chi, 2001, Okabayashi, 2014; Viglund et al., 2013).
-The Japanese version showed adequate reliability coefficients, ranging from .67 to .82 for the different subscales (Okabayashi, 2014).
+Furthermore, as SOC is focused on subjective experiences regarding aging, also adaptation processes to different cultures showed adequate results, as Japan, China or Sweden (Chou and Chi, 2001; Viglund et al., 2013; Okabayashi, 2014).
+The Japanese version showed adequate reliability coefficients, ranging from 0.67 to 0.82 for the different subscales (Okabayashi, 2014).
 Moreover, the Swedish version showed also adequate stability with a 2-week interval, and stable correlations with the self-esteem and coping questionnaires used in the study (Viglund et al., 2013).
-Finally, the Chinese version found satisfactory internal consistency coefficients ranging from .60 to .65 (Chou and Chi, 2001).
+Finally, the Chinese version found satisfactory internal consistency coefficients ranging from 0.60 to 0.65 (Chou and Chi, 2001).

 Hence, SOC strategies, as behaviors intended to cope with age-related changes in job resources, could later influence employees' outcomes.
-Despite the adaptation of the SOC questionnaire to different languages (Chou and Chi, 2001, Okabayashi, 2014; Viglund et al., 2013), there was no adapted version of this instrument in Spanish.
+Despite the adaptation of the SOC questionnaire to different languages (Chou and Chi, 2001; Viglund et al., 2013; Okabayashi, 2014), there was no adapted version of this instrument in Spanish.

 Despite the fact that age is a multidimensional concept (Kooij et al., 2008), chronological age has been the most widely used indicator in research given that in can be easily measured, is objective and affects everybody.
-Therefore, this study uses chronological age as an observable indicator of research purposes, following Aaltio, Salminen, and Koponen’s procedure (2014).
+Therefore, this study uses chronological age as an observable indicator of research purposes, following Aaltio et al.'s procedure 2014.
 Based on Martín (2005), we included participants above 40 years.
 This criterion seems to be in agreement with more recent findings.
 For example, employment rates among highly educated Europeans (ISCED 5 and 6) was more frequent for those aged under 39 years than for the group aged 40 and over (Eurydice, 2009).
-Moreover, according to the Eurobarometer Survey (2012), only 18% of Europeans believe that age discrimination against people aged 30 or younger is common, whereas 45% think that discrimination against people over 50years old is widespread (TNS, 2012).
+Moreover, according to the Eurobarometer Survey (2012), only 18% of Europeans believe that age discrimination against people aged 30 or younger is common, whereas 45% think that discrimination against people over 50 years old is widespread (TNS Opinion Social, 2012).

 The current data set includes the assessment of the SOC-12 in a first sample of workers over 40, and in a second sample of workers over 45.
 It contributes to existing research by providing data from (a) two different samples of aged workers, (b) correlations with other theoretically related variables (adaptive performance and OCB), and (c) it provides socio-demographic data.
 Different criteria variables have been included in each data collection (adaptive performance and OCB) in order to offer the possibility to test the relationships between the SOC strategies and diverse measures of performance.
 It therefore enables researchers to further explore the associations between SOC-12 factors and aged workers attitudes and behaviors, as well as potential moderators of these associations (age, gender, etc.).